gabrielparaizo/pipo_challenge_backend/README.md

 - [MongoDB](https://www.mongodb.com/)

 To test API requests you can use [Insomnia](https://insomnia.rest/), [Postman](https://www.postman.com/) or any other REST client of your choice.
 Alternatively you can use [MongoDB Compass](https://www.mongodb.com/products/compass) to visualize the data

+## **Technologies**

+The following tools were used in this project

+- ExpressJS
+- Mongoose
+- JSON Web Tokens
+- BcryptJS

 ## **How to run the application**